List of special elections in the Philippines: Lack of special elections

 In accordance with current laws, the decision to call a special election to fill permanent vacancies is not mandatory, and is solely at the discretion of Congress, which has received criticism for not quickly acting to fill such vacancies.
 Despite many vacancies occurring well before a year from the end of a congressional term, Congress has left many such seats unfilled.
 In more extreme examples some even remained vacant for two years or more:

 Not all vacancies that occurred a year before the next regular election resulted in a special election.
 To save money, the Speaker appoints a caretaker representative from a nearby district.
 In same cases a caretaker representative was appointed while an election date was considered.

 Since the country's independence in 1946, no special elections were called during the presidencies of Carlos P. Garcia, Corazon Aquino and Joseph Estrada; the 4th Congress, during the Garcia presidency, notably did not have deaths in the lower house.
 During the first half of the presidency of Diosdado Macapagal, and the latter half of the presidencies of Fidel V. Ramos and Gloria Macapagal Arroyo, and from the beginning of the second presidential term of Ferdinand Marcos in 1969 until his removal from office in 1986, no special elections were called.
 During the presidency of Rodrigo Duterte, no special elections were ever held.
 In the first half of the presidency of Bongbong Marcos, at least one special election was called.

 President and vice president

 The current constitution mandates Congress shall call for a special election if both the offices of president and vice president are vacant at the same time, and that the next regularly scheduled election is not more than 18 months away.

 This provision of the constitution has never been tested.

 Senate

-Philippine Legislature
+Philippine Legislature (1916–1935)

 From 1917 to 1934, senators are elected via senatorial districts; a vacancy mid-term had been filled up by a special election.